-Sympatico fans are keenly aware of the textile industry’s impact on our earth; it’s second only to petrochemicals in environmental cost.
+Sympatico fans who appreciate the benefits of artisan made clothing are keenly aware of the textile industry’s impact on our earth; it’s second only to petrochemicals in environmental cost.
 Many women I talk to are committed to the mantra, Reduce, Reuse, Recycle.
 It’s no accident that reduction in consumption is the first principle of this mantra, and in this it takes direct aim at fast fashion.

 In our quest to reduce clothes consumption, what are some concrete things to look for that signal quality and the likelihood a garment will hold up to many seasons of wear?
 Here are a few things to consider:

 Will you still love me tomorrow?